Respiratory syncytial virus

-- A synonym is human respiratory syncytial virus (hRSV), sometimes shortened to just RSV.
+- The synonym is human respiratory syncytial virus (hRSV), sometimes shortened to just RSV.

-- Member of Pneumoviridae family and Orthopneumovirus genus.
+- Member of the Pneumoviridae family and Orthopneumovirus genus.

-- RSV fusion protein facilitates fusion of the viral envelope with the host cell membrane.
-This protein is a potential target for vaccines and anti-viral agents.
+- RSV fusion protein facilitates the fusion of the viral envelope with the host cell membrane.
+This protein is a target for vaccines and anti-viral agents.